House Rewire Cost in Edinburgh

 You may see one or more of these warning signs.
 For safety, you should contact a qualified electrician to get an assessment of your wiring as soon as possible.

-It’s essential that you hire a qualified electrician to rewire your home.
+It’s essential that you hire a qualified electrician who's part of NICEIC to perform an electrical rewire service.
 You will need certification, such as an EIC or Part P of the Building Regulations, depending on the work you have done.
 Only a registered electrician can supply these.
-You should also hire a qualified electrician for safety reasons.

-To ensure that you use only the best for your house rewire in Edinburgh, post your job now on MyJobQuote and connect with registered electricians today.
+To ensure you find a qualified electrician in Edinburgh, post your job now on MyJobQuote and connect with registered electricians today.